-• Read/write sets.
-Transcript adds read/write set-manipulation to the interpretation of several JavaScript bytecode instructions.
-We enhanced the interpreter so that each bytecode instruction that accesses or modifies JavaScript objects additionally checks whether its execution is within a transaction (i.e., if an unfinished JSOP_BEGIN_TX was previously encountered in the bytecode stream).
+(3) Read/write sets.
+Transcript adds read/write setmanipulation to the interpretation of several JavaScript bytecode instructions.
+We enhanced the interpreter so that each bytecode instruction that accesses or modifies JavaScript objects additionally checks whether its execution is within a transaction (i.e., if an unfinished JSOP\-BEGIN\TX was previously encountered in the bytecode stream).
 If so, the execution of the instruction also logs an identifier denoting the JavaScript object (or property) accessed/modified in its read/write sets, which we implemented using hash tables.
 We used SpiderMonkey's identifiers for JavaScript objects; references using aliases to the same object will return the same identifier.

-• Suspend.
+(4) Suspend.
 We modified the interpreter's implementation of bytecode instructions that perform external operations and register event handlers to suspend when executed within a transaction.
-The suspend operation and the builtin resume function of transaction objects are implemented as shown in Figure 3.
+The suspend operation and the built-in resume function of transaction objects are implemented as shown in Figure 2.
 We also introduced a suspend construct that allows hosts to customize transaction suspension.
 Hosts can include this construct within a transaction (before including guest code) to register custom suspension points.
 The call suspend [obj.foo] suspends the transaction when it invokes foo (if it is a method) or attempts to read from or write to the property foo of obj.

-• Garbage Collection.
-We interfaced Transcript with the garbage collector to traverse and mark all heap objects that are reachable from live transaction objects.
+(5) Garbage Collection.
+We interfaced the JavaScript interpreter with the garbage collector to traverse and mark all heap objects that are reachable from live transaction objects.
 This avoids any inadvertent garbage collection of objects still reachable from suspended transactions that could be resumed in the future.

-Integrating these changes into a legacy JavaScript engine proved to be a challenging exercise.
-We refer interested readers to Appendix A for a description of how our implementation addressed one such challenge, non-tail recursive calls in SpiderMonkey.
+Integrating these changes into a legacy JavaScript interpreter proved to be a challenging exercise.
+We refer interested readers to Appendix B for a description of how our implementation addressed one such challenge, nontail recursive calls in SpiderMonkey.